 The view in June 2010

-The casino is as it appears in the etching; according to Vasi it was conceived by Cardinal Albani himself; its detailed design is attributed to Carlo Marchionni; today it stands on a background of modern buildings, but an etching by Giovanni Battista Piranesi (it opens in another window) shows it surrounded by the Roman countryside.
+The casino is as it appears in the etching; according to Vasi it was conceived by Cardinal Albani himself; its detailed design is attributed to Carlo Marchionni; today it stands on a background of apartment blocks, but an etching by Giovanni Battista Piranesi (it opens in another window) shows it surrounded by the Roman countryside.
 This was true until the late XIXth century: The porticoes and their statues, the verdant terraces, the masses of tropical trees rising in clumps out of a foreground of flowered beds, stand out with a firm harmony against the rosy distance and the azure of the Sabine hills.

 Francis Wey - Rome, its Churches, Monuments, Art, and Antiquities - 1903 English edition